8 Best Onboarding Examples and What You Can Learn From Them

 You’ll likely introduce new features as your product evolves—meaning you’ll require new feature onboarding for users.
 An awesome user onboarding experience doesn’t stop after the first steps—it continues to guide users throughout their time using your product.

-The learnings: How these examples can help fuel your user onboarding strategy #
+Use these examples to fuel your user and product onboarding strategy

 User onboarding has a lot to do with user psychology—understanding your users and their needs enables you to best serve them.
-First impressions count, and you want your user onboarding flow to make users excited to use your product.
+The best user onboarding experiences make the first impressions count.
+You want your user onboarding flow to make users excited to use your product.

 It doesn’t end there though—you're continually supporting and guiding users through your product.
 Whether it’s videos, tours, self-serve onboarding, or more—make sure there’s always a safety net in place to catch confused users.